hillin/ue4launcher/README.md

 - User-friendly GUI driven by WPF + a pinch of MVVM

 # Build and Run
-You will need Visual Studio 2015 and .NET Framework 4.0 to build this project.
+You will need Visual Studio 2017 and .NET Framework 4.0 to build this project.

-Once you have this project built, place *launcher.exe* at any place and depth under your UE4 project folder and run it with *-dev -edit* args (read the section below to learn more).
+Once you have this project built, place *launcher.exe* at any place and depth under your UE4 project folder and run it with *-edit* args (read the section below to learn more).

 ## Third-Party Libraries
 - **Extended WPF Toolkit** is employed in this project.
 It will be restored through nuget automatically.